Important Adoption Statistics to Know

 Combatting Common Misconceptions About Adoption

 There are many misconceptions about adoption that trouble both prospective birth parents and adoptive families.
-Adoptive parents may wonder if they will be able to love an adopted child as much as a biological child, and birth parents sometimes worry that their child will have ill feelings toward them, to name a few.
+Adoptive parents may wonder if they will be able to love an adopted child as much as a biological child, and sometimes birth parents worry that their adopted child will have ill feelings toward them, to name a few.

-However, the U.S. Department of Health and Services has posted the latest adoption statistics taken from the 2007 National Survey of Adoptive Parents (NSAP).
+However, the U.S. Department of Health and Human Services has posted the latest adoption statistics taken from the 2007 National Survey of Adoptive Parents (NSAP).
 This is the first empirical study with quantifiable evidence that can be used to combat common misconceptions that prospective birth parents and adoptive families have about adoption.
 These adoption statistics prove many of the more widespread misconceptions to be false.

-Misconception: “Adopted children are not loved as much as a biological children.”
+Misconception: “An adopted child won’t be loved as much as a biological child.”

 At first glance, these statistics may not seem like much, but they give a glimpse into what adoptive parents are all about.
 Couples who struggle with infertility gain an astounding appreciation for the gift of parenthood.
-Adoption presents the couple with another chance to reclaim their dreams of raising a child, and it shows in the little things, such as reading to him or her before bed.
-Only half of non-adopted children receive this same attention from their parents.
+Adoption presents the couple with another chance to reclaim their dreams of raising a child, and it shows in the little things, such as reading to their child before bed.

-Misconception: “My child will hate me because I placed him or her for adoption.”
+Misconception: “My child will hate me because I placed her for adoption.”

 Misconception: “Once I place my baby for adoption, I will never see her again.”